-Senator Heinrich introduced a provision in the NDAA that encourages the Air Force to move forward with the construction of a new, \$85 million military construction project that would host a Formal Training Unit (FTU) for MQ-9 unmanned aerial vehicle (UAV) operators.
-Last year, the Trump Administration transferred over \$3 billion in military construction funding, including all funding for the Holloman MQ-9 facility, to finance the costly and ineffective wall along the Southwest border.
+Senator Heinrich included language in the Senate Report that encourages the Air Force to move forward with the construction of a new, \$85 million military construction project that would host a Formal Training Unit (FTU) for MQ-9 unmanned aerial vehicle (UAV) operators.
+Last year, the Trump administration transferred over \$3 billion in military construction funding, including all funding for the Holloman MQ-9 facility, to finance the costly and ineffective wall along the Southwest border.
 The current Holloman FTU trains 100 percent of our nation's MQ operators and is structurally unsound for continued operations.